Guru Health Care

 This restaurant has cushions and low tables on an airy terrace on (as the name implies) the fort’s west side.
 Pretty good vegetarian...

 Jaisalmer Fort information

-Built in 1156 by the Rajput ruler Jaisala and reinforced by subsequent rulers, Jaisalmer Fort was the focus of a number of battles between the Bhattis, the Mughals of Delhi and the Rathores of Jodhpur.
-The lower layer of the fort's three walls is composed of solid stone blocks, which reinforce the loose rubble of Trikuta Hill.
-The second wall snakes around the fort, and between this and the third, or inner, wall, the warrior Rajputs hurled boiling oil and water, and massive round missiles on their unwitting enemies below.
+Founded in 1156 by the Rajput ruler Jaisal and reinforced by subsequent rulers, Jaisalmer Fort was the focus of a number of battles between the Bhatis, the Mughals of Delhi and the Rathores of Jodhpur.
+The lower of the fort’s three layers of wall is composed of solid stone blocks, which reinforce the loose rubble of Trikuta Hill.
+The second wall snakes around the upper part of the fort, and between this and the third, inner wall, the warrior Rajputs hurled boiling oil and water, and massive round missiles on their enemies.

 The Jaisalmer standard, which features a chhatri against a red-and-yellow background, flies at the top of the fort’s highest building, the palace.